 ESPNBoston chats Patriots-Jets

 Welcome to SportsNation!
-On Thursday, ESPNBoston.com, which launched Monday, will host a chat to take your questions on the New England Patriots-New York Jets game this Sunday.
+On Thursday, ESPNBoston.com will host a chat to take your questions on the New England Patriots-New York Jets game this weekend.

 Send your questions now and join the chat Thursday at noon ET!